vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 ## Background

 I was looking for a solution to manage the weekend chores for use.\
-I did it with writing down chore, from a list in an app, on the whiteboard.\
+I did it before with writing down chore, from a list in an app, on the whiteboard.\
 I'm trying to move, as much as possible, from the old-school whiteboard to a digital version with Home Assistant.
-With these recurring chores this should be possible.
+With these recurring chores, this should be possible.
 I looked at different solutions how to manage chores in Home Assistant.

-I tried the HA shopping list but when you mark it is gone and I could only make one list.
+I tried the old HA shopping list but when you mark it is gone and I could only make one list.
 Then I fixed the Microsoft To-Do integration, then I could maintain it from the app.
 The downside here was I couldn't undo chores and no good solution for periodic chores.

 Then I found a solution with Home Assistant helpers.
-This is what I've workout and fits all my needs for a while now.
-You can read here how I set it up.
+This is what I've worked out and fits all my needs for a while now.

 ---

 ## Credits

-I got the rough idea for this approach from https://smarthomepursuits.com/chore-tracking-with-point-system-in-home-assistant/
+I got the inspiration for this approach from https://smarthomepursuits.com/chore-tracking-with-point-system-in-home-assistant/

 ---